kubernetes/website/content/en/docs/concepts/configuration/secret.md

 secret volume mount will have permission `0400`.

-Note that the JSON spec doesn't support octal notation, so use the value 256 for 0400 permissions.
+Note that the JSON spec doesn't support octal notation, so use the value 256 for 0400 permission.
 If you use yaml instead of json for the pod, you can use octal notation to specify permissions in a more natural way.

 You can also use mapping, as in the previous example, and specify different